darkMatter781x/OverUnderNotebook/entries/auton/skills/skills.typ

   datetime(year: 2024, month: 2, day: 25),
   "skills.cpp",
   [
-    This code attempts to score as many points as possible in the 60-second skils period.
+    This code attempts to score as many points as possible in the 60-second skills period.
 We do this by first matchloading, then crossing under the elevation bar to make 2 rams into the right side of the goal.
 Then we go around the center triballs and make 2 rams into the front side of the goal.
 Next, we sweep the